canonical/server-test-scripts/ha/virsh/README.md

 # Testbed setup

 The testbed is composed of a 3-node cluster with a Corosync/Pacemaker setup.
-The scripts provided by this repository were tested only with Ubuntu Hirsute.
+The scripts provided by this repository were tested only with Ubuntu Jammy.

 ## Setting up